By Dave Butts

 Too often we try to deal with pride by putting ourselves down and feeling bad about ourselves.
 As we try this, we again and again find ourselves fighting back with thoughts of self-justification.
 It’s an endless struggle and is not only unsuccessful, but dishonors the person that God has intended us to be.

 There’s a more godly way to learn humility.
 It comes by recognizing our complete dependence upon God.
 In practical, daily ways, we are trained in humility through expressing gratitude.
 Saying “thank you” shows that, to some degree, I have learned that everything comes from God.
 It shows me that He alone is God and I am not.
 As the grateful creation, I give thanks to my Creator for my daily bread and everything else needed for this life and for eternity.

 My Father, I come before You with my heart absolutely filled with gratitude.
 For this day and each day that You give me, I bring You thanks.
 For family, ministry, friends, and provision I give You thanks.
 My Lord, there have been times of great loss and sorrow…yet in the midst of those times You stayed by my side.
 Thank You.
 Your Word tells me that You have given me every spiritual blessing in the heavenlies through Christ Jesus.
 Thank You!
 Such knowledge helps me understand that whether in times of plenty or want, peace or war, health or illness…what You ultimately have given me is the gift of Yourself through Jesus.
 For that I am and will be eternally grateful.
 Amen!

-–Dave Butts is the president of Harvest Prayer Ministries, Chairman of America’s National Prayer Committee, and the author of many books, articles and blogs.
+–Dave Butts was the president of Harvest Prayer Ministries from 1993 until his death in 2022.
+He was the author of many books, articles and blogs.